Kozea/CairoSVG/pages/svg_support.rst

 Clipping paths
 --------------

-Clipping is not handled.
+Path clipping is handled, but new viewports are not clipped.

 Masking
 -------

-Masking is not handled.
+Masking is handled with alpha-based masks, but not with luminance-based ones.

 Opacity